The West Coast Consortium for Technology & Innovation in Pediatrics

 Grant in 2020

-AudioCardio is a mobile application that offers personalized sound therapy aimed at protecting and enhancing natural hearing abilities while alleviating tinnitus symptoms.
-The app provides a daily one-hour session of sound therapy, which can be experienced with or without accompanying music.
-Utilizing evidence-based technology, AudioCardio works by remapping auditory pathways through a process known as neuroplasticity, stimulating the cells within the ear to promote hearing health.
-The platform is designed to be user-friendly, making it accessible for individuals seeking to improve their auditory well-being.
+AudioCardio is a mobile application that provides personalized sound therapy aimed at protecting and enhancing natural hearing abilities while alleviating the effects of tinnitus.
+The app offers a daily one-hour therapy session that can be experienced with or without music.
+Utilizing evidence-based techniques, AudioCardio's technology focuses on remapping auditory pathways through neuroplasticity, stimulating the cells in the ear to help users maintain and improve their hearing.

 BioSense